 Practical Advantages Of The Infrared Light vs Traditional Saunas

 Infrared saunas do not depend on increased heat to be effective; they are inherently impactful because of the emitting light frequency.

 The infrared sauna is less time consuming than the traditional sauna because the infrared sauna does not rely exclusively on extreme temperatures.
 Traditional saunas are ineffective if there is no associated heat.
 It takes roughly an hour to reach optimal temperatures for a traditional sauna.
 This means that you will need to plan your time accordingly.
 Traditional saunas cannot be used spontaneously.
 Traditional saunas need to reach 185-200 degrees Fahrenheit to be effective; naturally time is required to reach these temperatures.

 Conversely, infrared saunas do not need to be pre heated.
 Exposing the body to the radiance of the infrared light has a powerful effect on the physiological network without increasing the heat.
 Of course, if your preference is to pre heat your infrared sauna it takes about 15 minutes to reach the range of 120-140 degrees Fahrenheit.

 Health Benefits of An Infrared Sauna vs Traditional Sauna: It’s In The Light

 The body’s response to the infrared spectrum boasts health benefits exclusive to this type of thermal therapy.
 All heat therapy, including traditional saunas produces some positive results with the body’s network, including improved circulation, cardiovascular health and perspiration for detoxification.

 There are some powerful transformative health benefits available only through exposure to infrared light.
 The key is in the specific way that the cellular structures within the body respond to the frequency of infrared light.

-Absorbing the full spectrum of infrared light through the skin membrane produces these exclusive health benefits:
+Absorbing the broad spectrum of infrared light through the skin membrane produces these exclusive health benefits: